- Select plan sheets for the proposal.

 The proposal would adhere to the Specific Plan's "Base" level standards, which were established to achieve inherent public benefits, such as the redevelopment of underutilized properties, the creation of more vitality and activity, and the promotion of healthy living and sustainability.
 The proposal is required to comply with the Specific Plan's detailed standards and guidelines, which include requirements to limit building mass (in particular on upper floors), encourage articulation and architectural interest, require wider sidewalks, and mandate LEED Silver compliance.
 This project would also be required to provide a 120-foot-wide, publicly accessible frontage break at Middle Avenue.
 This "Burgess Park Linkage/Open Space Plaza" would lead to a future grade-separated pedestrian/bicycle crossing of the Caltrain tracks.

 The intial proposal is subject to detailed review and may change before final actions occur.
-The proposal currently has the following characteristics:
+The most recent comprehensive application submittal has the following characteristics:

 500 El Camino Real Project